 By Scott Hardy

-There have now been more than 100 Zoloft birth defect lawsuit is filed on behalf of her daughter, Crystal Crooks, who died on April 11th, 2011.
-Dottie's SSRI birth defect lawsuit alleges that Zoloft and Paxil cause birth defects like Persistent Pulmonary Hypertension (PPHN), Atrial Septal Defects (ASD), ventricular septal defects (VSD), abdominal birth defects (omphalocele), cranial birth defects (craniosynotosis), aorta coarctation, hypoplastic right or left heart syndrome, transposition of the great arteries (TGA), tetralogy of fallot (TOF), spina bifida, Autism Spectrum Disorder and club feet.
+There have now been more than 100 Zoloft birth defect lawsuits and more are being filed every week.
+The typical Zoloft birth defect lawsuit alleges the SSRI antidepressant drug (similar to Paxil) may cause birth defects like Persistent Pulmonary Hypertension (PPHN), Atrial Septal Defects (ASD), ventricular septal defects (VSD), abdominal birth defects (omphalocele), cranial birth defects (craniosynotosis), aorta coarctation, hypoplastic right or left heart syndrome, transposition of the great arteries (TGA), tetralogy of fallot (TOF), spina bifida, Autism Spectrum Disorder and club feet.
 The allegations against GSK, the maker of Paxil, were similar.
 Paxil SSRI birth defect lawsuits alleged that the antidepressant drug caused heart defects in children who were exposed to the drug in utero.

-Dottie's Zoloft birth defect lawsuit was recently removed to federal court and may get moved under the Zoloft multidistrict litigation (MDL.)
-Some Zoloft users instead opted to file a Zoloft class action lawsuit which is currently being litigated in federal court.
+Most new Zoloft birth defect lawsuits are being filed as part of the Zoloft MDL.
+Initially some Zoloft users filed Zoloft class action lawsuits which are currently being litigated in federal court.
 A Zoloft birth defect class action lawsuit may not be in the best interest of everyone.
-It's important that if your child was born with a birth defect you speak with a qualified SSRI birth defect attorney to determine what is best for you.
-This may be filing an individual Zoloft lawsuit against Pfizer, joining the Zoloft MDL or filing a Zoloft class action lawsuit.
-If your baby was born with a birth defect and you were taking Zoloft, another antidepressant SSRI drug like Paxil, or any another SSRI drug you should speak with an experienced Zoloft Birth Defect attorney.
+It's important that those affected by Zoloft or any other antidepressant SSRI drug side effect speak with a qualified SSRI drug side effect attorney to determine what is best for them.
+This may be filing an individual Zoloft birth defect lawsuit against Pfizer, joining the Zoloft birth defect MDL or filing a Zoloft birth defect class action lawsuit.
+If your baby was born with a birth defect and you were taking Zoloft, another antidepressant SSRI drug like Paxil, or any another SSRI drug you should speak with an experienced SSRI Drug Birth Defect attorney.

 All medical device, dangerous drug and medical class action and lawsuit news updates are listed in the Drug and Medical Device section of Top Class Actions.